How does it work?

 - Demonstrate need by living in substandard or overcrowded living conditions, by paying more than 30% of their income on housing, or by living in subsidized housing.

 - Have the ability to pay.
 Applicants must have steady, reliable income that will prove the capability to repay the mortgage.

 - Have the willingness to Partner with HfHMCC by providing all needed paperwork, home visits, and sweat equity, including completion of the Homeowner Readiness Course.

 Where do we build?

-We have built close to 100 homes in neighborhoods throughout Madison and Clark Counties, including the cities of Berea, Richmond, and Winchester.
+We have built 106 homes and served 114 families in neighborhoods throughout Madison and Clark Counties, including the cities of Berea, Richmond, and Winchester.